 Our yin yoga classes

 Our yin yoga classes run each week.
 If you are searching for peace where you can focus on your inner world and your breath, these classes may appeal to you.
 They bring balance to a busy, stressful life.
+Our yoga studio is a sanctuary away from the noise, over looking the river in Wicklow Town.

 When we are feeling good about ourselves and have a positive energy flowing we tend to be healthier and our body systems work at their optimum.
 Yin yoga encourages the mind to relax and aids in meditation.